Christmas Traditions Around the World That Connect Us

 The Music of Christmastime

-Part of getting into the Christmas season is listening to Christmas music and singing Christmas songs.
+Getting into the holiday season in many cultures around the world includes listening to Christmas music and singing Christmas songs.
 You might be familiar with walking into a shop near the end of November and hearing popular holiday tunes on the radio.
-For some countries, like the Philippines, Christmas music can be heard as soon as September!
-(The Christmas season is called Kapaskuhan in Filipino, and it lasts for months.)
+In some countries, such as the Philippines, Christmas music can be heard as soon as September!
+The Christmas season is called Kapaskuhan in Filipino, and it lasts for months.

 Christmas music is a widespread tradition around the world, and many songs have spread beyond their country of origin as people travel and migrate and pass their music down to the next generations.
 Carols such as Germany’s “O Tannenbaum” and Ukraine’s “Shchedryk” (or “Carol of the Bells”) are long-time holiday classics that you can hear in many places.

-More recent songs like the United States’s “All I Want for Christmas Is You,” Venezuela’s “El Burrito de Belén," and the Cantonese song “Lonely Christmas,” are gaining popularity among the public.
+More recent songs such as the United States’s “All I Want for Christmas Is You,” Venezuela’s “El Burrito de Belén,” and the Cantonese song “Lonely Christmas,” are gaining popularity.
 Consider sharing your Christmas playlist with family and friends to see the similarities.
 You might find some new favorite holiday tunes!

 Decking the Halls for Christmas